FranTassara/MorphoScope/validation/README.md

   - Larger structure: higher axonal volume
   - Shell vs solid: similar spread, different volume

+## Summary

+The synthetic volume validation confirms that MorphoScope's spread quantification algorithm:

+1. **Scales correctly** with structure size
+2. **Detects anisotropy** in the correct axes
+3. **Is independent** of fluorescence intensity
+4. **Is rotation-invariant** thanks to PCA alignment
+5. **Captures fasciculation** with high sensitivity (up to 12.8× fold change in Y×Z)

+These properties make the algorithm suitable for quantifying structural plasticity in neuronal projections, as described in [Petsakou et al., 2015 (Cell)](https://doi.org/10.1016/j.cell.2015.07.010).

 Real Volumes for MorphoScope Validation
 =============================================